snackdriven/meh-trics/docs/FEATURES.md

 # Features

+This document provides a more granular breakdown of the features available in the meh-trics application.
+For a high-level overview, please see the [main README.md](../README.md#features).

 ## Mood Tracking
 - **Pulse Check** – Quick mood check-ins with emoji tags and notes
 - **Editable Mood Options** – Manage your own set of moods and routine items